nens/threedi-docs/source/d_checking_model_schematisation.rst

 Schematisation checker
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The *schematization checker* analyses your 3Di model database (.sqlite file) for completeness and consistency between tables.
-With the checker you can make sure most database errors are found before sending the model to the 3Di INP-server for model generation.
+The *schematisation checker* analyses your 3Di model database (.sqlite file) for completeness and consistency between tables.
+With the checker you can make sure most database errors are found before sending the model to the 3Di servers for model generation.

-In order to use the *schematization checker* follow these steps:
+In order to use the *schematisation checker* follow these steps:

-1. Start *QGIS*
+1. Start the Modeller Interface
 2. Add a connection to the model database (*Layer* -> *Data Source Manager*, Select *SpatiaLite* on the left and create a *'New’* connection or connect to an existing connection)
 3. Open the *schematization checker* by opening the *Toolbox* in the 3Di Plugin, select *Step 1: check data*, select *schematisation_checker.py*
 4. Select the SpatiaLite connection of the model database and the location where to store the output of the schematisation checker.
 Click *run* to run the schematisation checker.
 Click *open* to open the output.